bigbridge-nl/product-import/README.md

 * custom options
 * unique url_key generation
 * dry run (no products are written to the database)
-* trims leading and trailing whitespace (spaces, tabs, newlines) from all fields
+* trims leading and trailing whitespace (spaces, tabs, newlines) from all fields, except free field texts
+* attribute deletion
 * input is validated on data type, requiredness,  and length restrictions
 * result callback, a function that is called with the results of each imported product (id, error)
-* information is only added and overwritten, never removed; the import is not considered to be the only source of information of the shop
 * a solution for the problem that the other products that a product depends on have not been imported yet

 ## Indexing